News & Events

 Louis studied dance for over twenty five years, and in addition, judged, taught and competed on a national level for eight years.

-Patty Morini--5 Ingredients or Less, Make Your Own Spring Rolls and Dipping Sauces
+Patty Morini--Make Your Own Spring Rolls and Dipping Sauces

 Patty Morini was nurtured in the kitchens of her mom Anna Buonassisi Morini and her two Italy-born grandmothers- Ida Silvestrini Morini and Maria Monaco Buonassisi.
 SheI learned to prepare food from scratch, and from the heart!
 Most of Patty’s life, she has eaten and prepared food with chicken/fish and veggies, but as a survivor of stage 3B breast cancer, she decided to focus on plant based eating for herself.
 (She still prepares food with meat and dairy for her family and friends.)
 Patty is a wife and mom of two children, and has been a MaineGeneral employee for 25 years.
 She loves vegetable gardening, and am dedicated to supporting healthy living in our community!

-Teri Morse--Essentials of College Planning for Adults, FAFSA and Financial Aid Workshop, Study Skills
+Teri Mann--Essentials of College Planning for Adults, FAFSA and Financial Aid Workshop, Study Skills

 Teri is an Advisor with the Maine Educational Opportunity Center (MEOC) TRiO program at UMO; Teri has been with MEOC for over 10 years.
 In her role as an Advisor, Teri provides workshops promoting access to post-secondary education for traditionally under-represented adult populations within the State of Maine.
 Teri also provides financial aid planning, assess academic readiness, provides career counseling, and referrals individuals to community resources.
 She has been a Licensed Social Worker in Maine for 24 years, where she has worked with various social serives agencies and volunteer organizations providing supports to those in need.